sbrl/Minetest-WorldEditAdditions/README.md

 Requires the currently selected area to be at least 3x3x3.

 The optional `path_length` and `path_width` arguments require additional explanation.
 When generating a maze, a multi-headed random walk is performed.
-When the generator decides to move forwards from a point, it does so `path_length` nodes at a time.
+When the generator decides to move forwards from a point, it does so `path_length` nodes at a time. `path_length` defaults to `2`.

 `path_width` is easier to explain.
-It's basically the number of nodes wide the path generated is.
+It defaults to `1`, and is basically the number of nodes wide the path generated is.

 Note that `path_width` must always be at least 1 less than the `path_height` in order to operate normally.